lm3nitro/Projects/New/Macof.md

 sh interfaces status
 ```

-After configuring the switch with port security, I then attempted to perform the MACA flodding again, however this time I was able to see the switchand now the interface is disabled:
+After configuring the switch with port security, I then attempted to perform the MACA flooding again, however this time I was able to see the switch and now the interface is disabled:

 ![Pasted image 20241011120604](https://github.com/user-attachments/assets/7104be41-9532-4472-990f-316467f74eb4)